Composed by: Hans Zimmer and James Newton Howard

 “Watch the World Burn” is a dark, tragic piece and can count as a suspense track as well, as it builds towards something before cutting off.
 “A Dark Knight” is the last track and runs for a whopping sixteen minutes.
 Included are many variations of Batman’s themes and one of the dramatic highlights from the film, in which the Joker’s one-note theme builds up tension between dark tragic flourishes.
 “A Dark Knight” can be tiresome when listening to the whole album as it extends the ending, but on a separate listen proves to be very effective.

 The Dark Knight in some ways is an improvement over Batman Begins.
-Its certainly more interesting in its original material and has more defined motifs for the side characters.
-On the downside several cues seem to have been completely lifted from Batman Begins, though this problem is somewhat mitigated since several of these cues were not released on the first album anyways.
+It is certainly more interesting in its original material and has more defined motifs for the side characters.
+On the downside several cues seem to have been completely lifted from Batman Begins, though this problem is somewhat mitigated since most of these cues were not released on the first album anyways.
 Zimmer’s themes still seem fairly lazy in comparison to the complexity of Goldenthal or the sweeping heroism and tragedy of Elfman.
 The music is more effective in the film, enjoyed outside it if you’re a big fan who wants to relive the scenes and atmosphere from the film.
 For those who want the music as heard in the film, there is a two-disc limited release which features several new tracks.
 “The Two Ferries” is a personal favorite, covering the climax.
 It has part of “A Dark Knight” and after a heroic flourish ends with the Joker’s monologue motif backed by the one-note theme.
 A good, but not great score that benefits more from bringing memories of a fantastic film to your ears.

 The album can be bought here.